 Roll each circle around a metal cylinder, sealing the edges well with a little water.

-Heat the vegetable oil in a deep pan and fry the shells, a few at a time, until they are golden and crispy.
-Drain them on paper towels and let them cool completely before removing the cylinders.
+Heat the seed oil in a deep pan and fry the wafers, a few at a time, until they become golden and crispy.
+Drain them on absorbent paper and let them cool completely before removing the cylinders.

 In a bowl, sift the ricotta to make it smooth and creamy, then add the powdered sugar and mix well.